 What does burlesque mean to you?

 To me it’s an opportunity for people to revel in freedom of expression.
-It’s about women finding confidence in their bodies that they perhaps wouldn’t have in other art forms where they’re told to be a specific shape or size.
-I love the fact that it gives women that confidence.
-It’s about humour, it’s about beauty, it’s about glitz and it’s about OTT.
+It’s about people finding confidence in their bodies which perhaps they wouldn’t have in other art forms where they’re told to be a specific shape or size.
+I love the fact that it enhances confidence and body image across the board.

 What’s your mission statement?